researchart/patterns/standards/artifact.md

 -   Artifacts are ***functional***; i.e.
-    -   **documented**: they can be installed and  used with the provided documentation, a license should indicate the rights of    the authors and of the users of the   artifact,
+    -   **documented**: they can be installed and  used with the provided documentation, a license should indicate the rights of    the authors and of the users of the   artifact.
+For a good reference for selecting a license, see https://choosealicense.com/
     -   **exercisable:** included procedures can be repeated in parts or in completion
      (e.g. executable, repeatable experiments